19Peetra91/Console-app-for-creating-jsTree-from-Word-document/README.md

 # Console-app-for-creating-jsTree-from-Word-document

-before you start console app you have to change fullpath in app.config
+before you start console app you have to change full path in app.config